 1. Increased convenience

 One of the primary advantages of a digitized recruitment process is the ability to deliver an accelerated and simplified recruitment process.
-Students have become accustomed to single-click interfaces where they can apply for jobs with just one click (LinkedIn's 'Easy Apply' feature is the perfect example for this).
+Students have become accustomed to single-click interfaces where they can apply for jobs with just one click (LinkedIn's "Easy Apply" feature is the perfect example of this).

 Additionally, candidates want to view the status of their application via an easily accessible dashboard that comes power-packed with updated alerts as well as messages.
 If you want to elevate your hiring process, make sure to provide a responsive, mobile-friendly design so that candidates can apply on the go.